 - A bank bag must only contain one deposit slip.

 - Inspect the bag for holes or tears before using.
-Do not separate bags at perforation even if you do not have coins and currency for some deposits.
+Bags must be kept intact.
+Do not separate bags at the perforation.
 This will be considered tampering.

 - For security purposes, any deposits using damaged bags will be refused by the OSU Deposit Center, armored carrier, or the bank.